dborodin836/TF2-GPTChatBot/docs/README.md

 ## Tips and Tricks (TEXT-GENERATION-WEBUI)

 - You can change the command to be a word, for example you can change it to "bot" so the AI will trigger everytime someone says bot.
+Or you can change it to a whole secret code?
 No practical use but funny.
-- All the tinkering revolves around the `CUSTOM_MODEL_SETTINGS`
+- All the tinkering revolves around the `CUSTOM_MODEL_SETTINGS` To see all the settings go to the 127.0.0.1:5000/docs it will open up the API documentation of the `text-generation-webui` open up the v1/chat/completions here are all the settings.